michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 [Source](https://edgevpn.io/trial/)

+# Optional - for nodes with LoRA radio only

-## Optional - install LoRa Rnode software
+## Install LoRa Rnode software

 Build and install the tncattach software that allows using LoRa as an Ethernet NIC: